shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 ##	The Castle

 **Cornelius O’Callaghan** engaged John Nash to design Shanbally Castle in 1810, which was situated between the **Galtee Mountains** and the **Knockmealdown Mountains** in South Tipperary.
 The castle and estate was the property of the Earls of Ormonde (the Butlers: a powerful Norman ruling family) and whose principal residence was [**Kilkenny Castle**](https://kilkennycastle.ie/).

 The Estate comprised of 600 acres of farmland and 400 acres of woodland.
 The estate also included the estate manager’s house, and three houses which were known as *‘lodges’*, and these were occupied by caretakers.
 There was *Finn’s lodge*; *Carey’s lodge,* and *Norris’s lodge*, and the whole estate was surrounded by a high stone wall, which was known by the local people as the *‘demesne wall’*.

-The castle location can be seen in the following historical maps (*Note: need to select as the historic map is not the default*) from the OSI.
+The castle location can be seen in the following historical maps from the OSI (*Note: need to select historic map layer as the historic map is not the default*).
 <!-- <iframe width="800" height="600" frameborder="0" scrolling="no" allow="fullscreen" loading="lazy" src="https://arcg.is/1HiyiT0"></iframe> -->
-<iframe width="800" height="600" frameborder="0" scrolling="no" allowfullscreen src="https://arcg.is/1zWevn0"></iframe>
+<iframe width="800" height="600" frameborder="0" scrolling="no" src="https://arcg.is/1zWevn0"></iframe>

 The nearby Galtee Mountains also formed part of the Shanbally Estate and guests at the castle hunted deer and pheasant on the mountain.
-To facilitate this a hunting lodge (Mountain Lodge) was erected there in the 1920’s, and has for many years now been a youth hostel, having been acquired by [An Óige](https://anoige.ie/) for hikers.
+To facilitate this a hunting lodge ([Mountain Lodge](https://www.buildingsofireland.ie/buildings-search/building/22208001/mountain-lodge-cullenagh-shanrahan-pr-tipperary-south)) was erected there in the 1830’s, and has for many years now been a youth hostel, having been acquired by [An Óige](https://anoige.ie/) for hikers.
 There was also a two-storey summerhouse down by the lake which was known as the tea-rooms.